bethard/bethard.github.io/index.md

 # Welcome #

 I am an Associate Professor at the [College of Information Science](https://infosci.arizona.edu/) at the [University of Arizona](https://www.arizona.edu/) with courtesy appointments in [Linguistics](https://linguistics.arizona.edu/), [Cognitive Science](https://cogsci.arizona.edu/), [Computer Science](https://cs.arizona.edu/), and [Applied Mathematics](https://appliedmath.arizona.edu/).
+I am part of a large community of artificial intelligence, machine learning, and [natural language processing researchers at the University of Arizona](http://nlp.arizona.edu/).
+My research interests include modeling the language of time and timelines, normalizing text to medical and geospatial ontologies, and information extraction models for clinical applications.

+Interested in working with me?
+See the [FAQ](/faq.html)!
+{: .alert .alert-danger}

 I previously worked
 as an assistant professor in [Computer and Information Science at the University of Alabama at Birmingham](https://www.uab.edu/cas/computerscience/),